bersamabule/teaching-scheduler-6/docs/project-status.md

 # Project Status Summary

 ## Current Status
-The Teaching Scheduler 6 project is currently in Phase 2 (Data Management and Reliability) of development.
-We have successfully implemented core UI components and established robust data management with error handling capabilities.
+The Teaching Scheduler 6 project is currently transitioning from Phase 3 (Enhanced Visualization and Tools) to Phase 4 (Performance Optimization and Testing).
+We have implemented core UI components, robust data management, error handling, and initial performance optimizations.

 ## Recent Accomplishments